2018 United States House of Representatives elections in Florida: District 8

 The 8th district includes the Space Coast region and the cities of Melbourne, Palm Bay, and Vero Beach.
-Republican Bill Posey, who has represented the district since 2013 and previously represented the 15th district from 2009 to 2013, was re-elected to a fifth term with 63% of the vote in 2016.
+Incumbent Republican Bill Posey, who had represented the district since 2013 and previously represented the 15th district from 2009 to 2013, ran for re-election.
+He was re-elected to a fifth term with 63% of the vote in 2016.
+The district had a PVI of R+11.